 Why does this service exist?

-“No new product survives first contact with its users”, we could say, as a variation of a well-known quote by Moltke, the 19th century German field marshal.
+“No new product survives the first contact with its users”, we could say, as a variation of a well-known quote by Moltke, the 19th-century German field marshal.

 User experience (UX) experts have known this for a long time.
 They run interviews with users or they watch customers regularly when they are using a new product or new feature.
 Why wait until product release when you can do this during product design or development?